vanzasetia/myteam-multi-page-website/README.md

 </nav>
 ```

 I label the `nav` because there are two `nav` elements.
-I need to label both of them so that screen reader users can differentiate between those `nav`.

 ![Screenshot of the Narrator "Search Landmark" menu](./images/page-landmarks.png)

 This way, the screen reader users can differentiate them.

 *Why do I choose this technique to label the `nav`?* It's because the translation API can translate the word *primary* and *secondary*.
 If I use [`aria-label` then those labels probably won't get translated](https://adrianroselli.com/2019/11/aria-label-does-not-translate.html).
-But, I am not sure that translation API be able to translate hidden text.
+But, I am not sure that translation API be able to translate hidden text. 😅

-I used `aria-labelledby` because it can get the text content even though the `p` has `hidden` attribute.
+I needed to use `aria-labelledby` so that it can get the text content even though the `p` has `hidden` attribute.

 > See [aria-labelledby - Accessibility | MDN](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-labelledby)